leonlombard/software_list/README.md

-# software_list
+# Software List
-A list of all the notable software I have an interest in
+A list of all the notable software/applications I have an interest in

+## Learning

+[TypingAI](https://www.typingai.com) - An artificially intelligent typing tutor for professionals and programmers